Search by category, archive or keyword

 On college campuses, there are plenty of people with drinking problems.
 Many college students go home after graduating and control their drinking without a problem.
-The real alcoholics continue as they were in college while progressively getting worse.
+The real alcoholics continue after college, progressively getting worse.
 How to tell if someone is an alcoholic or becoming one is whether or not they continue to drink despite continued consequences.

 If the problem drinker continues drinking despite consequences and destruction to themselves and others, they will most likely need intervention and professional help.

 When the alcoholic cannot stop drinking on willpower alone, they are most likely an alcoholic.
 There are a few cases of alcoholics who manage several years, even decades, of remaining abstinent.
 If you ask them or their family members how they are doing, they will tell you that they are getting by.

 The only thing we have seen worse than an alcoholic is a dry drunk.
 A problem drinker who can stop on willpower will seldom be as miserable as an alcoholic who managed to pull off the near-impossible – stopping drinking on their own.

 There is a big difference between the words sober and abstinent.
 Sober means a person who is happy and comfortable in their skin and a person that has addressed their past, made things right, and continues to do so moving forward in life.

 A sober person has changed perception and behavior and lives an unselfish life while recognizing how their shortcomings and character defects negatively affect themselves and others.
 Sober alcoholics seek to positively impact others they encounter and acknowledge and own it when they are wrong.